My Plantiful Cooking

 Ingredients needed for tofu like tofu, sesame oil, and soy sauce on a grey background.

 • Rice vermicelli - Also known as rice sticks.
 It can be found in Asian markets, groceries (usually in the pasta or international food aisle), or online.
-Cook them according to instructions on package.
+Cook them according to the instructions on the package.

 🥕Ingredients substitutions and variations